 The most anticipated new albums of 2021

-Radio X looks at the artists that will be coming back with new material this year... and who we're expecting to hear from.
+Radio X looks at the artists that will be coming back with new material this year...

 Despite the COVID-19 pandemic, there were still a number of great albums released in 2020.
 But what of 2021?
 Lockdown life has meant no touring for artists, so they've headed back to the drawing board written more material!
 Potentially, then, 2021 could be a golden year for albums.

 Here's what's definitely on the album release schedule for 2021 - and who we think could be dropping an album at some point in the next twelve months...

 - The debut album from the much-touted indie rockers from West Lothian will drop on 2 April 2021.

 - The album will include the singles Somebody Loves You and Elephants.